 What Extra Information Do I Provide When Applying For Divorce?

 If separation under one roof applies to you, then you will need documentation that shows you and your ex-partner have been living separate lives.
-You should support your divorce application with an affidavit and consult a reliable legal professional who specialises in family law for advice.
+You should support your divorce application with an affidavit and consult a reliable legal professional who specialises in family law in Dandenong for advice.

 An affidavit is a written statement by a party or a witness used to supply evidence to a Court.
 You need to swear or affirm the affidavit before a person authorised to witness affidavits like your lawyer or a Justice of the Peace.

 In addition to proving that you have been living separate lives by demonstrating the points above, you will need to explain:

 - Why you and your ex-partner continued to live on the same premises,

 - What intention you have of changing the circumstance,

 - Living arrangements made for children or dependents of the marriage aged under 18,

 - If you are receiving government benefits e.g Centrelink, DHS (child support), what government departments you have informed of your separation.

 Will I Lose My Property Rights Once I Do Leave My House?